d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 ![alt text](https://github.com/d-nishi/solutions/blob/master/microstack-environment.png)

 Let's now work through our example with GitLab Pipelines.
-Note: Please replace the highlighted <org-name-in-pulumi> below with your organization name to run through the steps successfully.
+Note: Please replace the highlighted <span style="color:red">some **This is Red Bold.** <org-name-in-pulumi></span> below with your organization name to run through the steps successfully.

 ## GitLab Pipeline by Environment: